 SOCI 307 Sociology of Work (4) Examines the history, methods, and context of work.
 Emphasis on the sociological perspectives of work, industry, and occupations.
 The future of the workplace is examined.
-Preq.
+Preg.
 SOCI 101

 SOCI 310 Gender Socialization (4) Focuses on the socio-cultural dynamics involved in the socialization process.
 Examines differential expectations, male and female identity formation, sex roles in the family, occupational stereotypes, and the changing nature of sex roles.
 Preq.
+SOCI 101 special emphasis on industrialization and the postmodern world.
+Preg.
 SOCI 101